top of page

 1. Become aware of your feelings and try to label them (e.g., “I’m feeling nervous."
 “I’m feeling sad.”
 “I’m feeling frustrated.”
 "I'm feeling angry." etc.

 2. Try to identify your thoughts and how they're precipitating your feelings (e.g., “I’ve been thinking about what he said to me—and I’m feeling angry.”)
+This process will give you back a sense of control.

 3. Accept that feelings are not right or wrong; they just are.
 It's been said that when one denies their feelings, they deny the truth.